Google Maps Stopped Showing Distance As Calories And Cupcakes Because People Haaaated It

 Basically, it wants to try to encourage you to walk instead of driving by showing you how many calories you'd burn.

-And then... it tells you how many "mini cupcakes" the calories you'd burn would add up to.
+And then...it tells you how many "mini cupcakes" the calories you'd burn would add up to.

-A walk from my apartment in Brooklyn to Times Square would earn me *almost* 4 mini cupcakes.
+A walk from my apartment in Brooklyn to Times Square would earn me *almost* four mini cupcakes.

 If you tap the "..." option next to the tip about how many calories a walk would burn, here's what it says: